cuga-rajal/supercar_plus/README.md

 3. For each wheel prim, erase anything in the Description field (or it can say "(No Description)").

-4. The Supercar 2 car script should be placed in the car and tested before using the wheel configurator
+4. The Supercar 2 car script should already be placed in the car and tested before using the wheel configurator

 Once these steps are completed, the Wheel Configurator script can be dropped into any _one_ wheel.
 Then click on that wheel to open the dialogs.
 Follow the